kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <p>I developed a project showing how to configure and maintain a DNS Server</p>

-<p>In case you were unaware of DNS, DHCP, or  Github are, like myself  in 2022, here  is a summary of those terms.</p>

 <p>

 A <b>DNS server</b> is a specialized computer server that stores a database of domain names and their corresponding IP addresses.
 When a device needs to translate a domain name (like www.example.com) into an IP address (like 192.0.2.1), it sends a request to a DNS server.
 The DNS server then looks up the domain name in its database and responds with the corresponding IP address.